Ighina/Ruqola-Compute-New-Users/README.md

-# Ruqola-Compute-New-Users
-A guide for new users of the various compute available for the Ruqola project
 # Ruqola Project Compute Resources

 Welcome to the central information page for the compute resources available to the NUS, NTU, and Oxford University joint **Ruqola project**.
 This guide provides an overview of the available servers and instructions on how to access them.